Tinkerforge/generators/c/readme.txt

 The Visual Studio compiler can also be used from the command line:

- cl.exe /TP /I. brick_stepper.c ip_connection.c example_configuration.c /link /out:example_configuration.exe ws2_32.lib
+ cl.exe /I. brick_stepper.cpp ip_connection.cpp example_configuration.cpp /link /out:example_configuration.exe ws2_32.lib

-Documentation for the API can be found at http://www.tinkerforge.com/doc/index.html
+Documentation for the API can be found at http://www.tinkerforge.com/en/doc/index.html